Bvs00/AI4ODA_projectwork/README.md

 We have 2 different dataset:
 - Lipodomica
 - Metabolomica

-and we have 3 several class of patient:
+We have 3 several class of patient:
 - hepatic carcinoma
 - positive HCV
 - chronic HCV